SmartBear-DevRel/problems-registry/src/pages/validation-error.md

             "pointer": "#/name"
         },
         {
-            "detail": "the path parameter does not conform to the expect format", "parameter": "petId"
+            "detail": "the path parameter does not conform to the expected format", "parameter": "petId"
         }
      ]